priintranest/vijaya-renaissance-hub/PRODUCTION-DEPLOYMENT-GUIDE.md

 # Production Deployment Guide for Vijaya Renaissance Hub Waitlist

 This guide walks through the steps to deploy the Vijaya Renaissance Hub waitlist application to your production server.
+It includes solutions to common issues that may arise during deployment.

 ## Prerequisites